California will dedicate 30% of its land to conservation by 2030, Gov. Gavin Newsom announces

-The full text of the executive order wasn't immediately available, but when asked if the new legislation would seek to limit logging, grazing or other commercial uses of California land, Newsom responded: "It's not about taking something away.
-It's about an inclusive, abundant mindset.
-It's about incorporating our hunters and our fishermen and women.
-It's about incorporating those who want to recreate, those that want to do the good work that we need to do in terms of actively managing our forests."

-California will be the first state in the nation to do this type of land and coastal conversation, Newsom said.
+California will be the first state in the nation to do this type of land and coastal conservation, Newsom said.

 "This is a critical part of the climate change conversation and it's so often omitted," said Newsom.
 "When we talk about climate change, we get so consumed by energy and industry, commercial and residential side of this equation, and we forget our working lands.